Security Fundamentals

 In this section

-An attack path is the sequence of weaknesses, opportunities, or trust relationships an attacker could combine to reach a target.
+The sequence of weaknesses or trust relationships an attacker could chain together to reach a target.

-Attack surface describes the set of exposed systems, interfaces, identities, and pathways an attacker could potentially target.
+The set of exposed interfaces, identities, services, and workflows an attacker could potentially reach.

-An attack vector is the path or method a threat uses to reach a target system, user, or workload.
+The path or method a threat uses to reach a target system, user, application, or workload.

-Blast radius is the scope of systems, data, users, or operations that could be affected when one component is compromised or fails.
+The scope of systems, data, users, or operations affected when one component is compromised or fails.

 The CIA triad is a core security model that frames how systems protect secrecy, correctness, and dependable access.